Why Hire Varghese Summersett as Your Dallas Personal Injury Lawyer?

 Wrongful Death: Fatal accidents caused by negligence, allowing surviving family members to seek compensation for their loss.

 Evidence disappears quickly after an accident.
 Surveillance footage gets recorded over.
 Witnesses forget details.
 Vehicles are repaired or scrapped.
-Our team moves fast to preserve evidence, ordering police reports, interviewing witnesses, obtaining surveillance footage from nearby businesses, and documenting the scene before anything is lost.
+Our team moves immediately to preserve evidence, ordering police reports, interviewing witnesses, obtaining surveillance footage from nearby businesses, and documenting the scene before anything is lost.

 In trucking accidents, federal regulations require carriers to preserve electronic logging device data, but only if they receive proper legal notice.
 We send spoliation letters immediately to ensure this evidence is protected.

-Building Your Medical Case
+We Build Your Medical Case

 Your medical records form the backbone of your claim.
 We coordinate with your healthcare providers to obtain complete records documenting your injuries, treatment, and prognosis.
-When clients have difficulty accessing medical care because providers do not want to wait for payment, we connect them with physicians who will treat on a lien basis.
+When clients have difficulty accessing medical care because providers donโt want to wait for payment, we connect them with physicians who will treat on a lien basis.

 Medical experts review your case to provide opinions on causation, the necessity of treatment, and future care needs.
 Their testimony often proves decisive in establishing the full extent of your damages.

 Texas law allows recovery of both economic damages (medical expenses, lost wages, reduced earning capacity) and non-economic damages (pain and suffering, mental anguish, loss of enjoyment of life).
-In cases involving gross negligence, punitive damages may also be available under Civil Practice and Remedies Code § 41.003.
+In cases involving gross negligence, punitive damages may also be available under Civil Practice and Remedies Code ยง 41.003.

 Most personal injury cases settle without going to trial.
-After completing our investigation and calculating damages, we send a comprehensive demand package to the insurance company.
+After completing our investigation and calculating damages, we send a demand package to the insurance company.
 This document presents the evidence of liability, documents all damages, and demands specific compensation.

 Insurance adjusters often respond with lowball offers, hoping injured plaintiffs will accept out of financial desperation.
 We push back, using the strength of our evidence and our willingness to litigate to secure better results.
 Patience and persistence typically lead to significantly higher settlements than initial offers.